 Most LIMS utilize the Model View Controller (MVC) pattern.
 While this is a common pattern for enterprise systems, it can be daunting for the inexperienced.
 Making changes to existing controller code can have unintended consequences that often manifest in unexpected areas.
 Below is an example of a feature request and the steps an experienced LIMS Designer/Developer takes when designing a solution.

-Our senior lab personnel need to have the ability to edit\fix lot numbers after the sample has been created in the LIMS.
+Our senior lab personnel needs to have the ability to edit\fix lot numbers after the sample has been created in the LIMS.

-Understanding the business logic behind the change creates a solid design foundation which enables faster development, better test cases, and minimizes rework:
+Understanding the business logic behind the change creates a solid design foundation that enables faster development, better test cases, and minimizes rework:

 Good user interface design dramatically reduces the number of support calls by hiding unnecessary\unauthorized components, providing detailed feedback, and using intuitive application interaction mechanisms that users are familiar with: